petersem/dockerholics/README.md

 ## Media Management
 - [Bazarr](https://hub.docker.com/r/linuxserver/bazarr)
  is a companion application to Sonarr and Radarr.
 It can manage and download subtitles based on your requirements.
-You define your preferences by TV show or movie and Bazarr takes care of everything for you.
+You define your preferences by TV show or movie and Bazarr takes care of everything for you. **(Recommended)**
 - [LazyLibrarian](https://hub.docker.com/r/linuxserver/lazylibrarian)
  is a program to follow authors and grab metadata for all your digital reading needs.
 It uses a combination of Goodreads Librarything and optionally GoogleBooks as sources for author info and book info.
 - [Lidarr](https://hub.docker.com/r/linuxserver/lidarr)